 Ahsoka kissed her husband before saying, "We better go check on Sarah.
 I'm sure she's looking for her good night kiss." ▄

-Other Thoughts: Does anyone have theories on the upcoming "Fugitive Ahsoka" arc?
-The titles and descriptions weren't too impressive.
-So, I'm hoping the action more than makes up for them.
-What are your theories for the arc?
-Here are my theories.
+Commentary: The upcoming "Fugitive Ahsoka" arc has definitely piqued my curiosity, even though the titles and descriptions weren't too impressive.
+I hope the action more than makes up for that.
+Here are my theories for the arc:

 » Sidious arranges for an ambush of the Jedi Temple.
 Possibly, he uses Maul and Ventress for the attack.